AntoinePassemiers/ArchMM/README.md

 - [ ] Markov chains: n-transition probabilities
 - [ ] Implement MSD-HMM (for fun)
 - [ ] Automatic setup.py scripts that recursively look for *.c, *.py and *.pyx files
+- [ ] Visualize models using matplotlib and networkx